Alpha-Serpentis-Developments/Project-Mimic/README.md

 Project Mimic is in development, not currently audited, additional risks in the underlying code, and additional risks with the social trader.

+**This is NOT investment advice!
+Options involve special risks and may not fit well for all investors.
+Do your own research!**

 Completion of the project is not guaranteed.